AathiTira/Para-Docs/README.md

 # Para-Docs
-Para-Docs is a document editing software, which is free and fast
+Para-Docs is a document editing software, which is free, fast and enpowering